core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Examples of Counter Signature Parameters are in {{sec-cs-params-ex}}.

+This format is consistent with every counter signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how Counter Signature Parameters can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 ### Secret Derivation Algorithm ## {#ssec-common-context-dh-alg}

 Secret Derivation Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).